CogSP/uni-projects/README.md

 ![logo](sapienza.jpg)
 # uni-projects
-This repo contains almost all the university projects I have done until now.
+This repo contains some of the university projects I have done until now.
 <hr>

 ## Bachelor's degree in Computer and Control Engineering ("Ingegneria informatica ed Automatica"), Sapienza, 2020-2023